 Here’s the thing about my copy of The Flapper Wife: based on the copyright page alone, it appears to be a first edition.
 The copyright lists 1925, and no additional printings.

 I did some digging, back when things were still open.
 My goal was to construct a mini-census of copies of The Flapper Wife to see how many variant printings I could find, all with identical copyright pages.
 I reached out to a handful of special collections libraries with The Flapper Wife, and some wrote back.
-Thank you, Michigan State University and Ohio State University!
+Thank you, Michigan State University, Ohio State University, and Cornell!
 However, I found that I had better luck finding dust jacketed copies of The Flapper Wife through booksellers.
 I’d like to share what I’ve learned.
 (And please excuse any wonky formatting!)

 This is Variant A. It’s the true first edition of The Flapper Wife.